dbissell6/DFIR/Explorations+Reflections.md

 # Things I know I missed

 In considerations it was mentioned this path would miss some things, what were they?
 First and the maybe most important was the aquisition.
 In a real senario you probably wont just be handed some data, but instead we may have to walk over to a computer and extract the memory ourselves.
+After the malware is discovered how to remove?
 In other foreensics challenges on other sites they include stentography, wchih HTB includes in misc, so there were areas such as those missed.

 # Predictions

-##What a DFIR textbook will look like
+## What a DFIR textbook will look like

 Aquisition
 General croptography encrpython/decryption
-  Deobfuscating powershell commands/docms malware Compressed data memory/images registry
+  Deobfuscating powershell commands/docms malware Compressed data
+Memory/images
+Registry
-Logs -evtx, browser,
+Logs - evtx, browser,
-Networks -Pcaps
+Networks - Pcaps
+Removal

 ## What will i see in the next forensics CTF i compete in?
 Pico is in mid-March(2/6/2023 now).
 If there are 5 forensics challenges i assume 2 will have pcaps, 1 log, and something completly neiche and random.